A NSW Government website

 Below is information on current and past community consultations and how you can have your say.

-Consultation now open - Environmental Impact Statement
+Environmental Impact Statement

 • Freight handling facility, which includes new and upgraded marine infrastructure, fully bunded boat maintenance area, cargo loading/offloading areas, biosecurity infrastructure, adaptive reuse of the ‘Old Cargo Shed’ and ‘Ocean View’ heritage-listed buildings, viewing and picnic area, landscaping, amenities and vehicle and boat trailer parking.